cpske/ISP/assignment/ku-polls/iteration1.md

 The features to implement in this iteration are:

-1. Display a list of poll questions with multiple-choice answers.
+1. Display a list of poll questions with multiple choices.
-2. Visiter can select a poll question and vote for a choice.
-His vote is added to the total.
+2. Visiter can select a poll question and select ("vote") for a choice.
+His vote is added to the total for that choice.
 3. Visitor can see total votes for each choice in a poll.
 4. Each poll has a publication date (start date) & is visible only on or after this date.
 5. Poll questions and choices can be added or changed using the admin interface.

 Features not implemented in this iteration:

-- we will not implement any authentication and, as a result, will not track who has replied to which poll question.
+- we will not implement any authentication and, as a result, will not track who has replied to each poll question.
-- hence, a user cannot change a previously submitted poll choice, although he can submit another choice
+- a user cannot change a previously submitted poll choice, although he can submit another choice ("vote")

 ## Assignment

 The code you will produce for this iteration matches the [Django Tutorial][django-tutorial].

-1. Create a wiki page named "Iteration 1 Plan" page in your `ku-polls` wiki.
-Your "Iteration 1 Plan" should have these sections:
+1. Create a wiki page named "`Iteration 1 Plan`" page in your `ku-polls` wiki.
+Add a link to this page in **Home**.
+2. Your "Iteration 1 Plan" should have these sections:
    - **Goal** for the iteration
    - **Milestone**, a concrete, visible indicator of progress.
-More than 1 is fine.
+More than one milestone is fine.
-   - **Features** to implement and other **major work** (but not detailed tasks)
+   - **Features** to implement and other **major work** but not detailed tasks (put those on the task board)
    - **Acceptance Criteria** - how to evaluate the result?

 2. Create a Github **Project** for KU Polls.
 (You may have done this during the project inception.)

 3. In the Project, create a *Task Board* named "**Iteration 1**".
-   - Task Board should have 4 columns for task status, as in KU Int'l Cafe.
+   - Task Board should have at least 3 columns for task status (Backlog or Todo, In Progress, Done).
    - Add tasks for work to do in Iteration 1.
-   - You will write code following the Django Tutorial, so you can define tasks like "Implement tutorial part 1", "Implement tutorial part 2", ...,
-   - Other work: "Add Good Poll Questions", "Review work and merge into main"
+See below for example tasks.
+   - Better: create a **table** in your Github Project named "Backlog".
+Add tasks to the Backlog.
+Then create an Iteration 1 task board that shows selected tasks from the backlog.
-   - Convert "tasks" to "issues".
+   - Convert "tasks" to "issues" so they are also shown in the Issue Tracker.
 Tasks for development work *should* be issues, but you may have some "housekeeping" tasks that are not issues.
 For example, editing the links is README.md.

 4. Create the Django project directly in the `ku-polls` repo that you clone from Github -- not in a subdirectory.
 Be careful how you create the project to avoid creating an extra subdirectory.
 Do this:
    ```